MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 # Microsoft Surface Enterprise Management Mode

 Microsoft Surface Enterprise Management Mode (SEMM) is a feature of Surface devices with Surface Unified Extensible Firmware Interface (UEFI).
-You can use SEMM to secure and manage firmware settings within your organization.
+You can use SEMM to secure and manage firmware settings in your organization.
 IT professionals can use SEMM to prepare UEFI settings configurations and install them on a Surface device.
 SEMM also uses a certificate to protect the configuration from unauthorized tampering or removal.
 To migrate a Surface Hub 2S to Windows 10 Pro or Windows Enterprise, SEMM is required.

 >[!NOTE]
 >SEMM is only available on devices with Surface UEFI firmware.
 This includes most other Surface devices, including Surface Pro 7+, Surface Pro X, Surface Hub 2S, and Surface Laptop 3 commercial SKUs with an Intel processor, and Surface Laptop Go.
 SEMM isn't supported on the 15" Surface Laptop 3 SKU with AMD processor (only available as a retail SKU).